-On the 18 March 2020 the CFO implemented the Service's pandemic business continuity plan to ensure that the delivery of the fire and rescue service to the public of Merseyside was maintained, whilst wherever possible supporting partner agencies.
-Effective mobilising and response to all emergency life risk incidents has and continues to be maintained, however the introduction of a series of lockdown measures by the Government meant Preventative and Protection services had to be temporarily reduced.
-As the lockdown measures are eased the Preventative and Protection services will resume although the delivery of them will be amended to ensure practices are as COVID-19 safe as possible.
+On 18 March 2020, the CFO implemented the Service's pandemic business continuity plan to ensure that the delivery of the fire and rescue service to the public of Merseyside was maintained.
+Effective mobilising and response to all emergency life risk incidents continued throughout 2020/21, however the introduction of a series of lockdown measures by the Government meant prevention and protection services had to be temporarily reduced.
+Throughout 2020/21 and going forward into 2021/22 the Authority's staff including all none operational staff have looked to support other emergency services, councils, care homes and the vulnerable in the community by providing support in the form of: face mask fitting tests; assisting the Coroners Service; delivering food and medicines; and delivering COVID-19 test kits.
+The Authority's responses have been very much guided by advice and guidance provided by Central Government, National Fire Chief's Council, and the Chief Fire Officer and Strategic Leadership Team.